sigurdsvela/boot/README.md

 Lets do a flag next.
 Flags in boot templates are argument that take no value, but when they are present they include some files.
-Lets setup a --autoloaded flag, which creates an autoload.php file in the root directory, and makes index.php require this file.
+Lets setup an --autoloaded flag, which creates an autoload.php file in the root directory, and makes index.php require this file.

 First well create an autoload.php file in our template, lets put it in a misc directory